What Does Distracted Driving Actually Mean?

-The phrase "distracted driving" when referring to a traffic ticket is technically improper as the term fails to exist in law and is completely absent from the Highway Traffic Act, R.S.O.
+People commonly use the phrase "distracted driving" when talking about driving offences; however, technically, the phrase "distracted driving" is a misnomer as is completely absent from the Highway Traffic Act, R.S.O.
 1990, c.
 H.8.
 Also, contrary to urban myths, what is meant by "distracted driving" is the use of a hand held communication device rather than common conduct such as eating, drinking, changing the radio station, lighting a cigarette, or other behaviours that may be perceived as a temporary distraction.
 Of course, these temporary distracting behaviours may involve a moment of inattention; however, in law, such a moment of inattention is defined without use of the word "distraction".

 Wireless Communication Devices

 78.1 (1) No person shall drive a motor vehicle on a highway while holding or using a hand-held wireless communication device or other prescribed device that is capable of receiving or transmitting telephone communications, electronic data, mail or text messages.

 (2) No person shall drive a motor vehicle on a highway while holding or using a hand-held electronic entertainment device or other prescribed device the primary use of which is unrelated to the safe operation of the motor vehicle.